DoviniJ/GxEprsDummy/README.md

 ---

 # GxEprs
 The 'GxEprs' is an R package for **genomic prediction** that uses a sophisticated method that has been enhanced for its prediction accuracy.
-It performs Genome Wide Assosciation Studies (GWAS) and Genome Wide Envinonment Interaction Studies (GWEIS) using plink2 which is easily accessible from within R.
+It performs Genome Wide Association Studies (GWAS) and Genome Wide Environment Interaction Studies (GWEIS) using plink2 which is easily accessible from within R.

 # Package installation
-The current github version of **GxEprs** can be installed via:
+The current GitHub version of **GxEprs** can be installed via:
 ```
 library(devtools)
 install_github("DoviniJ/GxEprsDummy")